soupslurpr/BeauTyXT/CONTRIBUTING.md

 [language policy](docs/product-direction.md#languages).
 Keep user-facing text in Android string and plural resources.

+Use Material Symbols Rounded Android vector drawables for standard interface icons, loaded with `painterResource`.
+Match the existing 24 dp source assets, preserve their automatic mirroring, and let `Icon` apply theme colors.
+Record imported assets in `CREDITS` and the bundled notices as described below.

 Use the [release process](docs/release.md) for release-candidate verification, reproducibility checks, Accrescent packaging, and signing decisions.